Key Takeaways:

 Tips to Avoid Plagiarism

 To uphold one’s academic and professional integrity, plagiarism prevention is necessary.
-Here are some strategies to help you avoid plagiarism in your work:
+Here are some preventive measures to help you avoid plagiarism in your work:

-• Cite your sources: Always provide proper citations for any information, ideas, or words you borrow from others.
-Familiarise yourself with the citation style required by your institution or field and use it consistently throughout your work.
+- Cite your sources: Always provide proper citations for any information, ideas, or words you borrow from others.
+Familiarise yourself with the citation style required by your academic institution or field and use it consistently throughout your work.

-• Ask for help if needed: If you’re struggling with understanding a topic or crafting original content, seek guidance from teachers, professors, or peers.
+- Ask for help if needed: If you’re struggling with knowing a topic or crafting original content, seek guidance from teachers, professors, or peers.
 They can help clarify concepts and provide feedback on your work, reducing the need to plagiarise.

 Tips to Avoid Copyright Infringement